TORA, TODA, LDA, ASDA and NOTAMs

 They are also easy to misread in raw text.
 A single NOTAM can say that a threshold is displaced, then list new TORA, TODA, ASDA and LDA values for both runway directions.
 If you read that as one generic runway restriction, you miss the operational detail.

-That is why we now handle declared runway distances directly in Notamify Affected Elements V2 and Notam Globe.
+That is why Notamify shows declared runway distances and threshold changes as clear operational context in Affected Elements V2 and Notam Globe.

 What TORA, TODA, ASDA and LDA mean